Rayytra/Aetherea/README.md

 This project is dual-licensed under the **GPL 3.0** and a **Commercial License**.

 - You can use, modify, and distribute the software under the **GPL 3.0** terms (see [LICENSE-GPL](LICENSE-GPL)).
-- For proprietary, closed-source usage, you can obtain a **Commercial License** by contacting the author.
+- For proprietary, closed-source usage, you can obtain a **Commercial License** by referring to [LICENSE-COMMERCIAL](LICENSE-COMMERCIAL).

-See the [LICENSE-COMMERCIAL](LICENSE-COMMERCIAL) file for more details.